textpattern/textpattern.github.io/development/public-side-plugin-tutorial.md

 The plugin in this tutorial will:

-1. Create a Textpattern tag
+1. Create and register a Textpattern tag
 2. Read some optional attributes
 3. Output some text when that tag is called
 4. Use Textpattern's [else](/tags/else) tag

-Since all plugins must use a [three-character alphanumeric prefix](/development/plugin-developer-prefixes), we're going to use **abc** in this tutorial, which is reserved for documentation purposes.
+Since all plugins must use a [three-character alphanumeric prefix](/branch/author-prefixes-and-registration), we're going to use **abc** in this tutorial, which is reserved for documentation purposes.

 ## Your first plugin and tag

-Log into Textpattern's admin side, and open [ied_plugin_composer](https://github.com/Bloke/ied_plugin_composer).
+Log into Textpattern's back-end, and open [ied_plugin_composer](https://github.com/Bloke/ied_plugin_composer).

 Create a new plugin called **abc_hello_world** and put this code in: